Documentation

 Monitoring Checks

 Create custom monitoring scripts without writing code.
-Describe what you want to check, and the AI will generate the Bash or Python script for you.
+Describe what you want to check, and the AI will generate the appropriate Bash, Python, or PowerShell script for you based on the agent's OS.

 AI Analyze for Alarms